aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 Essentially all that MobX brings to the table, might be implemented with vanilla Aurelia plus a global state service.

 ### Differences to VueX
-The last well known alternative is [Vuex](https://github.com/vuejs/vuex), state management library designed specifically for use with the [Vue framework](https://vuejs.org/v2/guide/).
-On the surface VueX is relatively similar to MobX with some specific twists to how it handles internal changes, being `mutations`, although developers [seem to disagree](https://twitter.com/youyuxi/status/736939734900047874?lang=de) about that.
-Muatations very much translate function wise to Redux reducers, with the difference that they make use of Vue's change tracking and thus nicely fit into the framwork itself.
-Modules on the other hand are another way to group your actions.
+The last well-known alternative is [VueX](https://github.com/vuejs/vuex), state management library designed specifically for use with the [Vue framework](https://vuejs.org/v2/guide/).
+On the surface, VueX is relatively similar to MobX with some specific twists to how it handles internal changes, being `mutations`, although developers [seem to disagree](https://twitter.com/youyuxi/status/736939734900047874?lang=de) about that.
+Mutations very much translate function wise to Redux reducers, with the difference that they make use of Vue's change tracking and thus nicely fit into the framework itself.
+Modules, on the other hand, are another way to group your actions.

-Aurelia Store in that regards is pretty similar to Vuex.
+Aurelia Store in that regards is pretty similar to VueX.
 It makes use of Aurelia's dependency injection, logging and platform abstractions, but aside from that is still a plain simple TypeScript class and could be re-used for any other purpose.
-One of the biggest differentiatiors is that Aurelia Store does not force any specfic style.
-Whether you prefer a class based approach, using the `connectTo` decorator, or heavy function based composition, the underlying architecture of a private BehaviorSubject and a public Observable is flexible enough to adapt to your needs.
+One of the biggest differentiators is that Aurelia Store does not force any specific style.
+Whether you prefer a class-based approach, using the `connectTo` decorator, or heavy function based composition, the underlying architecture of a private BehaviorSubject and a public Observable is flexible enough to adapt to your needs.